 How do foreigners obtain or register for medical care in Spain?

-The following rules apply for citizens of the EU.
-For other nationalities, different rules may apply.
+The following rules apply for citizens of the EU and UK Nationals.
+For other nationalities, different rules apply.

 If you are in receipt of a state retirement pension in your home country, then that pension should entitle you to register for free medical care in any country in the EU, including Tenerife, Spain.

 For UK nationals, the first step is to obtain a Form S1 Application from the DWP (Department of Work and Pensions) in England.
 A physical paper form must be posted to you as there is no option to apply online.
 Given that this is a relatively slow procedure, it is recommended to complete the application before moving to Spain so as to avoid any extended period without medical cover.

 You now need to telephone the Department of Work and Pensions on +44 191 218 7777 or via the Contact Us link here:

 Ask for an S1 Application Form.
 They will then post it to your UK or Spanish address for you to complete and return.
 They should then send you the S1 certificate shortly thereafter.

 Once you have the final S1 certificate, you must make a personal attendance appointment with your local INSS Social Security office, or apply using your Digital Certificate if you have one.

 N.B.
 At the time of writing, getting a personal attendance appointment in Tenerife was proving almost impossible due to Covid staffing cutbacks and restrictions.
 Short of waiting patiently until appointments become available again, the only obvious answer is to apply for a Digital Certificate, which enables you to carry out a wide variety of legal and administrative applications, including registering S1 forms with Social Security.
 To find out more about obtaining a Digital Certificate, click HERE